KATTA-00/module-ballerinax-openai-finetunes/docs/specs/sanitations.md

 # Sanitation for OpenAPI specification

-This document records the sanitation done on top of the official OpenAPI specification from OpenAI Finetune (X).
+This document records the sanitation done on top of the official OpenAPI specification from OpenAI Finetune.
 The OpenAPI specification is obtained from the [OpenAPI specification for the OpenAI API](https://github.com/openai/openai-openapi/blob/master/openapi.yaml).
 These changes are implemented to enhance the overall usability and readability of the generated client.

 1. **Change the status_details property parameters of the 'OpenAIFile' object**:
    - **Original**: